Contexter/Central-Sequence-Service/Docs/Iteration 7 - A Hands-on Tutorial_ Implementing SQLite Storage with Fluent in Vapor.md

 ---

 ## **3. Define Database Models**
 We will define two models, `Sequence` and `Version`, to persist sequence and version data.
+Additionally, we will mark the classes as explicitly non-`Sendable` to resolve Swift 6 warnings.

 ### **`Models/Sequence.swift`**